hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-localreportidentifier-intro.md

-A local report identifier is an organisation’s identifier for a report in that organisation’s local system set of reports.
+A local report identifier is an organisation's identifier for a report in that organisation's local system set of reports.

 A report identifier must uniquely identify the report from all other reports in a particular system (e.g. diagnostic imaging system, clinical laboratory system, document management system, referral systems).